vazome/vazome.tech/content/AWS/Databases/DynamoDB.md

 # TTL
 If enabled you can specify per item, date and time when data marked expired and then deleted.
 Value specified in a picked attribute "Column"
 [[#Stream]] of TTL deletions can be enabled.

+# Accelerator (DAX)
+In-memory cache solution only available for DynamoDB Improved performance, milliseconds to microseconds